 Join Jason in a live discussion with cartoonist and UVM English lecturer Isaac Cates where they explore the interplay between fiction and non-fiction in Lutes's masterpiece.

 In addition to Berlin, Jason Lutes is the cartoonist responsible for the critically acclaimed Jar of Fools, which was serialized in the weekly paper The Stranger.
 His other works include The Fall with Ed Brubaker and Houdini the Handcuff King with Nick Bertozzi.
 He teaches at the Center for Cartoon Studies in White River Junction, VT.

 Although drawing has long been a part of the field practice of anthropologists and other ethnographers, only very recently have researchers begun to explore the use of comics as a medium for representing human experience and culture from an ethnographic perspective.
 An early example of ethnographic cartooning is Gillian Crowther's 1989 fieldwork cartoons--comics created as fieldnotes during her dissertation research in the Village of Masset, Haida Gwaii in British Columbia.
 However, it was not until the 21st century that cartooning as ethnographic practice (and cartooning in the service of ethnography) began to gain traction.

-In this panel Sally Campbell Galman, Carol Hendricks, & Dana Walrath will explore emerging use of cartooning in the context of ethnographic representation, and the paths taken by three anthropologists and a folklorist as they began to explore how comics and cartooning inform ethnographic practice and can function practically and conceptually in the service of ethnographic representation.
+In this panel Sally Campbell Galman, Carol Hendrickson, & Dana Walrath will explore emerging use of cartooning in the context of ethnographic representation, and the paths taken by three anthropologists as they began to explore how comics and cartooning inform ethnographic practice and can function practically and conceptually in the service of ethnographic representation.

 This amazing crew of Vermont cartoonists will be on hand displaying and selling their work!
 Stop in and make the rounds!